HakoSwede/BCS/README.md

 shares and thus invest all cash at every time point.

 #### Tax considerations
-The model does not take taxable gains or losses into account at all when trading.
+The model does not take taxable gains or losses into account when trading.
 This is a very flawed assumption as the rebalancing portfolio's returns could be significantly reduced on a post-tax basis, especially if it incurs short-term gains.